23Skidoo/homepage/content/blog/2013-08-20-Cabal-sandbox.md

 `cabal-dev`'s behaviour, use `cabal add-source --snapshot`.

-Another difference is that sandboxes are constrained to be consistent - that is, we don't allow multiple versions of the same package inside a single sandbox.
-(TODO: in reality this is more complicated - e.g. right now you can 'cabal install' both lifted-base-0.2.1.0 and 0.2.0.5 - bug?)
+Another difference is that sandboxes are constrained to be consistent - that is, destructively reinstalling a package (like in the introduction example) is not allowed.
+Installing multiple versions of a package is still fine.

 Future work
 -----------